-This committee is responsible for planning, implementing, and supporting the Advocacy Group Program, a mutual support system where participating Fellows Alumni are divided into small groups and actively promote each other’s careers.
-Through the Advocacy Group Program, Fellows Alumni assist each other in reaching their respective career goals through concrete steps, including providing feedback to each other on career strategy, sharing learning resources, and introducing each other to people who can be critical to career transitions or progressions.
+The Advocacy Group Committee is responsible for planning, implementing, and supporting the Advocacy Group Program, a mutual support system where participating LCLD Alumni are divided into small groups and actively promote each other’s careers.
+Through the Advocacy Group Program, LCLD Alumni assist each other in reaching their respective career goals through concrete steps, including providing feedback to each other on career strategy, sharing learning resources, and introducing each other to people who can be critical to career transitions or progressions.
 The Advocacy Group Committee is also responsible for planing and executing topical calls open to all LCLD Alumni.

-This committee is responsible for planning and implementing the next Fellows Alumni Leadership Symposium, with the support of LCLD staff members.
-The committee’s responsibilities include (1) developing a conference agenda and conference sessions, (2) establishing and maintaining conference budget, (3) identifying and confirming guest speakers, (4) organizing social events, and (5) securing sponsorships to cover the costs of the conference.
+The Leadership Symposium Committee is responsible for planning and implementing the LCLD Alumni Leadership Symposium, with the support of LCLD staff members.
+The committee’s responsibilities include (1) developing a conference agenda and conference sessions; (2) establishing and maintaining the conference budget; (3) identifying and confirming guest speakers; (4) organizing social events; and (5) securing sponsorships to cover the costs of the conference.
 This committee also works with LCLD staff to make recommendations for the following year’s conference location and committee chairs.